MikeDSmith/obsidian-callout-control/README.md

 ### Common Issues

-1. **Commands not working in Source mode**
+1. **Commands not working in certain modes**
-   - Visual toggling works only in Live Preview mode
+   - Markdown-updating commands work in Live Preview and Source modes
-   - Markdown-updating commands work in any editing mode
+   - Visual toggling works in Live Preview and Reading View modes

 2. **Not all callouts are toggled**
    - Due to Obsidian's virtual scrolling, off-screen callouts must be scrolled into view